 The advantage of a foreclosure over an eviction is that there are no effective defenses to the foreclosure process except for the borrower to block it with a temporary restraining order or file bankruptcy.
 For either option, the buyer needs money and probably an attorney.

-Recission of a Non-Judicial Foreclosure Sale
+Rescission of a Non-Judicial Foreclosure Sale

-Property Code 51.016 permits a non-judicial foreclosure sale to be rescinded by a mortgagee, a trustee, or a substitute trustee within 15 days under certain specific circumstances: if the legal requirements of the sale were not met; if the borrower cured the default before the sale was conducted; if it turns out that a receivership or dependent probate administration was in effect; if a condition of sale set by the trustee was not complied with; or if the borrower filed bankruptcy and there was an automatic stay in effect when the sale took place.
-Written notice of the recission must be given to the buyer (who gets his or her money back) and each debtor (who must return any excess profits).
-Anyone interested in challenging the recission has 30 days to do so.
+Property Code Section 51.016 permits a non-judicial foreclosure sale to be rescinded by a mortgagee, a trustee, or a substitute trustee within 15 days under certain specific circumstances: if the legal requirements of the sale were not met; if the borrower cured the default before the sale was conducted; if it turns out that a receivership or dependent probate administration was in effect; if a condition of sale set by the trustee was not complied with; or if the borrower filed bankruptcy and there was an automatic stay in effect when the sale took place.
+Written notice of the rescission must be given to the buyer (who gets his or her money back) and each debtor (who must return any excess profits).
+Anyone interested in challenging the rescission has 30 days to do so.

 As part of a defense to a deficiency suit, the borrower may challenge the foreclosure sales price if it is below fair market value, and receive appropriate credit if it is not.
-Tex.
 Prop.
-Code § 51.003(b).
+Code Sec.
+51.003(b).
 Note that “fair market value” is, according to the statute, determined by reference to the foreclosure sales price—at least if the borrower does not exercise its right to have a court determine this number.
 The argument by one lender that fair market value should be computed according to the amount for which the bank later sold the property has been rejected.
 PlainsCapital Bank v.
 Martin, No. 13-0337 (Tex.
 2015).

 What happens when multiple sources of collateral secure the same loan?
 Should a deficiency amount be determined after each individual property sale or after all sales are completed?
 The answer, of course, could have serious consequences for the borrower’s aggregate personal liability.
-The Fourteenth Court of Appeals in Houston affirmed that it was necessary to look at the big picture and consider whether or not a deficiency exists after all properties have been foreclosed upon.
+The 14th Court of Appeals in Houston affirmed that it was necessary to look at the big picture and consider whether or not a deficiency exists after all properties have been foreclosed upon.
 Marhaba Partners Limited Partnership v.
 Kindron Holdings, LLC, 457 S.W.3d 208 (Tex.App.—Houston [14th Dist.]
-2015, pet. denied)
+2015, pet. denied).

 For borrowers on non-homestead properties, deficiencies can be as significant a loss as the foreclosure itself since the IRS deems the deficiency amount to be taxable ordinary income.